rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ~~~
 {: .language-c .show-c}

-In both languages, parallelization is achieved by just one additional line which is handled by the preprocessor
+Parallelization is achieved by just one additional line which is handled by the preprocessor
-(`!$` in Fortran and `#` in C) in the compile stage.
+ in the compile stage.
 This is possible since the computer system architecture
 supports OpenMP and all the complicated mechanisms for parallelization are hidden.
 Actually, this means that
 the system architecture has a shared memory view of variables and each CPU (or core) can access all of the
 memory address.
 So, the compiler "calculates" the address off-set for each CPU (or core) and let each one